joshbegley/nyt-latest/README.md

 `Workers at one restaurant decided they would serve dinner in a kind of defiant love for their community, which has not always felt welcome in a conservative area that was once a center of anti-gay activism.`\
 https://nytimes.com/2022/11/21/us/colorado-springs-lgbtq-community.html?searchResultPosition=1

-**Senegal vs. Netherlands: The Dutch are stacked while Senegal is missing its star.**\
+**Senegal vs. Netherlands Updates: The Dutch are stacked while Senegal is missing its star.**\
-`Senegal is dangerous but without Sadio Mane, it will have its hands full with the Netherlands.`\
+`Senegal is dangerous but without Sadio Mane, they’ll have its hands full with Netherlands.`\
 https://nytimes.com/2022/11/21/sports/soccer/senegal-netherlands-score-match.html?searchResultPosition=2

 **Drag events across the country have often faced threats in recent years.**\